bgcarlisle/Numbat/docs/forms.md

 ## Editing an extraction form

-An extraction form can be edited at any time.
+An extraction form can be edited at any time, even after extractions have already been completed.
 Go to "Edit extraction forms" under the Numbat menu and click the "Edit" link in the table row corresponding to the form of interest.
 This will open the form editor.

 Be careful editing your form, as changes are saved automatically as they are made.